Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves

 Eq.~(\ref{eq:vslipana}) is expected to conform to the specific 'soft knee' geometry identified in Ref.~\cite{danner_injection_2021} and stands in direct correspondence with Ref.~\cite{wiesenfeld_synchronization_1996}, which established that the macroscopic resistance of a disordered Josephson array scales with the fraction of running junctions, demarcating the phase transition from a ‘superconducting glass’ (pinned, or trapped, phases) to a resistive metal (running phases).

 In what follows, we demonstrate that our minimal active matter model effectively realizes a motile Josephson array.
 By embedding the discrete oscillator dynamics of Ref.~\cite{danner_injection_2021} into intrinsically motile (self-propelled) agents, we introduce a transport mechanism absent in standard static arrays \cite{wiesenfeld_synchronization_1996}.
 In our model, dissipative excitations are physically advected by the running agents themselves.
 This active transport expels disorder from the ordered bulk and concentrates it into defect cores, segregating the system into a dual-phase fluid.
 The segregation mimics the thermodynamic state preparation observed in driven optical systems \cite{kurtscheid_thermodynamics_2025}, where the \textit{interplay of drive and dissipation stabilizes distinct macroscopic phases} (see also Refs.~\cite{benz_coherent_1991,newrock_two-dimensional_2000}).
-Specifically, we observe \textit{(1)} an ideal, inviscid Euler fluid of \textit{trapped} agents with inertial mass proportional to order squared \cite{ivarsen_onsager_2025-1}, and \textit{(2)} a dissipative resistive fluid of \textit{running} agents.
-This resistive phase acts as the thermodynamic sink that ultimately sustains the cycle, permitting the regeneration of order via a kinetic Turing instability \cite{ivarsen_kinetic_2025}.
+Specifically, we observe \textit{(1)} an inviscid-like fluid (adhering to shallow water hydrodynamics) of \textit{trapped} agents whose effective inertial mass density was found by Ref.~\cite{ivarsen_onsager_2025-1} to scale as the squared order parameter, $\lambda \propto R^2$ -- a phase-stiffness or emergent inertia that is given a microscopic origin in Section~\ref{sec:llg} below -- and \textit{(2)} a dissipative resistive fluid of \textit{running} agents.
+This resistive phase acts as the thermodynamic sink that ultimately sustains the cycle, permitting the regeneration of order via a kinetic Turing instability (derived in Appendix~A).